zhaobozhen/Kage/README.md

 # Kage
-A cast app based on Android.
+A real-time displayed multimedia projection system based on Android.

 ## What's this?
 This application is my graduation project.
 First and foremost, I would like to express my sincere gratitude to my supervisor, Professor Xu, for his intellectual guidance, invaluable instructions and comments on my thesis.
 It is with his valuable assistance that I have finally accomplished this thesis.